-Contents

-The report is structured as follows:

-This section includes a message from our Chief Executive on our performance throughout the year, a Board assurance statement confirming our commitment to trusted information and an introduction to what we do here at Yorkshire Water.

-3. Review of our performance

-In this section, we explain what our customer outcomes and performance commitments are.
+Contents This report is set out into colour-coded sections to help everyone navigate the report easily.
+The report is structured as follows: 1.
+Introduction 04 This section includes a message from our Chief Presection our performance throughout the year, a Board assurance statement confirming our commitment to trusted information and an introduction to what we do here at Yorkshire Water.
+2. Glossary 25 3.
+Review of our performance 34 In this section, we explain what our customer outcomes and performance commitments are.
 We also provide a summary of performance results.

-4. Our process to provide trusted information

-This section summarises the assurance activities we have completed for the information in this report and the steps we are taking to improve trust in our information.

-5. Our engagement with our stakeholders and customers

-In this section, we'll explain how we have engaged with our stakeholders and customers to create our annual performance report.

-In this section, we include information on our company structure and how we are governed.
+4. Our process to provide trusted information 68 This section summarises the assurance activities we have completed for the information in this report and the steps we are taking to improve trust in our information.
+5. Our engagement with our stakeholders and customers 90 In this section, we'll explain how we have engaged with our stakeholders and customers to create our annual performance report.
+6. Our governance In this section, we include information on our company structure and how we are governed.

-We welcome your comments and feedback on our annual performance report.
-Please do not hesitate to get in touch if you would like a paper copy of this report.

-Sending comments via our website link: yorkshirewater.com/ contactus

-Or posting them to us: Regulation Department Yorkshire Water, Western House, Western Way, Buttershaw, Bradford BD6 2SZ.
+0 We welcome your comments and feedback You can contact on our annual us in the performance following ways. report.
+Please do not hesitate to Email: publicaffairs@ yorkshirewater.co.uk get in touch if you would like a paper copy of this report.
+Sending comments via our website link: yorkshirewater.com/ contactus Or posting them to us: Regulation Department Yorkshire Water, Western House, Western Way, Buttershaw, Bradford BD6 2SZ.